nats-io/nats.ws/README.md

 The `nats-server` gossips cluster configuration to clients.
 Cluster configuration however is disseminated as `host:port`.
-With websockets, a connection is made using an URL which means that it sports an URL.
+With websockets, a connection is made using an URL which means that the protocol specifies whether the connection is encrypted or not.
 By default, the nats.ws client assumes any specified `host:port` is available via `wss://host:port`.

-If your cluster is not uniform (`ws://` or `wss://` only, you'll need to disable server advertising or on the client specify the `ignoreServerUpdates` connection option.
+If your cluster security not uniform (mixes `ws://` and `wss://`), you'll need to disable server advertising or on the client specify the `ignoreServerUpdates` connection option.
+Of course in this case you are responsible for providing all the URLs for the cluster if you want fail over.

 ```typescript